SystemsApproach/tcpcc/tcp_ip.rst

 discarded).
 It also directly affects the latency experienced by a packet by determining how long a packet waits to be transmitted.

-The most common queuing algorithm is *First-In/First-Out (FIFO)*.
-The idea is simple: The first packet that arrives at a router is the first packet to be transmitted.
+The most common queuing algorithm is *First-In/First-Out (FIFO)*, where the first packet that arrives at a router is the first packet to be transmitted.
 This is illustrated in :numref:`Figure %s(a)
-<fig-fifo>`, which shows a FIFO with “slots” to hold up to eight
+<fig-fifo>`, which shows a FIFO queue with “slots” to hold up to eight
 packets.
 Packets are added at the tail as they arrive, and transmitted from the head.
 Thus, FIFO ordering is preserved.